-Fraser Health's overall hand hygiene compliance improved over the years from 79.3% in 2013/14 to 87.3% in 2017/18, then decreased to 80.4% year-to-date in 2019/20.
+Fraser Health's overall hand hygiene compliance improved over the years from 79.3% in 2013/14 to 87.3% in 2017/18, then decreased to 80.4% in 2019/20.
 The decrease in hand hygiene compliance rate is likely attributable to the change in hand hygiene audit methodology of using regional hand hygiene auditors for acute care inpatient units beginning July 2018.
-Based on the current results, Fraser Health is meeting the provincial target of >=80%.
+The regional hand hygiene audit program was suspended in January 2020 due to the COVID-19 pandemic, and will resume in September 2020.
+Based on the currently available results, Fraser Health is meeting the provincial target of >=80%.